Do-It-Yourself Termite Treatment

-Both termites and carpenter ants both wood destroying insects that can cause huge structural damages to our homes.
+Both termites and carpenter ants are wood-destroying insects that can cause huge structural damages to our homes.
 They both burrow into the wood, have the same size, and both come out during spring to mate.
 No wonder people get confused with them.

 Another huge difference between the two is that termites eat the wood.
-Carpenter termites only dig through them.
+Carpenter termites only dig through it.

 Now that we can tell the difference between an ant and a termite, let us talk about the common types of termites here in the United States.